adobe/aem-core-wcm-components/CONTRIBUTING.md

 There are many ways of contributing, from testing and reporting an issue to suggesting and coding full components or features.
 Below is a summary of some of the best ways to get involved.

-### Joining Feature Discussions
+### Joining Feature Discussions 💭

-There are a few different ways that you can add your voice to discussions around new and existing component features:
+You can add your voice to discussions around new and existing component features by:

 * Commenting on an RTC.
 New components and features that openly invite public comment are marked by an [RTC](https://github.com/adobe/aem-core-wcm-components/labels/rtc) (Request to Comment) label.
 We strongly encourage users of the Core Components to bring their own project experience to these issues, as there may be alternative use-cases or requirements that haven't yet been considered.
 * Subscribing to the [Component Round Table](https://gabrielwalt.typeform.com/to/aKeZS6) to participate in sessions on the Core Components.